ibm-cloud-docs/vpc/reservations-auto-attachments.md

 {{site.data.keyword.attribute-definition-list}}

-# Automatic attachments for reservations (beta)
+# Automatic attachments for reservations
 {: #automatic-reservation-vpc}

-Automatic attachments for reservations is a beta feature that is available for evaluation and testing purposes.
-{: beta}

 If a bare metal or virtual server is configured to enable automatic attachments, the system attempts to automatically attach the resource to a reservation in the same account that allows automatic attachments.
 The reservation must be configured to support automatic attachments and must contain matching properties (account, profile, zone) with available capacity.
 {: shortdesc}